Reloads in HB Manager

-In this section we will walk you through the different reload settings for the HB Manager
+In this section we will walk you through the different reload settings and how to set lazy load for the HB Manager

 Reloading your Prebid calls on your placements in a proper and functional way can be a way to earn extra revenue, without creating a bad user experience.
 This is why we have added an advanced reload functionality to the HB Manager, where you can handle, set and test different reloading scenarios.